RebornBeat/Hearth/README.md

 Cost-cutting on control is no longer invisible — it is a debt, and the trace is the ledger.

+### Context economics — the cost of what was skipped

+The preserve chain ([§17](#17-the-session--the-unit-of-graph-ownership)) prices the negative space:

+- **Missed context cost** — context skipped at tick T that was discovered downstream the hard way: the correction it forced, the replay it demanded, the invalidation it caused.
+The gap between `missed_context` and `correction_depth` is the price of not looking.
+- **Verification efficiency** — what was safely skipped versus unnecessarily rechecked.
+  A harness that rechecks everything is safe and expensive; a harness that skips everything is cheap until it isn't.
+The trace prices both.
+- **Checkpoint effectiveness** — how much historical synchronization each checkpoint enabled.
+Checkpoints are not free; this metric says what they bought.

+Together these answer, per harness and per strategy: *at what traversal depth does this harness stop synchronizing state, and what did that eventually cost?*

 ### Counterfactual back-simulation — one run, many policies

 One real execution captures everything needed to ask: